Shopping at Melbourne Airport

 Transit passengers are security screened alongside other departing international passengers.
 As such, any items over 100ml will need to be surrendered at the screening point.
 For example, if you are transitting in Melbourne Airport (AKL - MEL [transit] - SYD), all hand carry LAGs over 100ml will need to be surrendered.

-New duty free LAG rules apply to passengers carrying duty free items that must be presented with proof of purchase and in the sealed bag provided at time of purchase.
+Duty free LAG rules apply to passengers carrying duty free items that must be presented with proof of purchase and in the sealed bag provided at time of purchase.

 If you are ending your journey at your next stop, you can purchase all items after security – including liquids, aerosols and gels.